Asian hornet

 Occurrence

-As of March 2015, it is known to occur in large parts of France, Portugal, Spain, Italy and Germany (near Karlsruhe).
+Since 2015, it has been known to occur in large parts of France, Portugal, Spain, Italy and Germany.
 In 2016, it reached the Channel Islands and Great Britain.
-In 2017, a reproductive queen was sighted in Switzerland (Canton Jura).
-A distribution is thought possible for the whole of Europe to southern Scandinavia.
-It is probably only a matter of time when it will reach Austria.
+In 2017, a reproductive queen was sighted in Switzerland (canton of Jura).
+In 2023, the Asian hornet was observed in Hungary near the Austrian border.
+The Hungarian Museum of Natural History examined two of the specimens found in Kimle and confirmed that they were the Asian hornet Vespa velutina.
+A distribution is considered possible for the whole of Europe as far as southern Scandinavia.

-Vespa velutina is of particular interest to beekeepers because it prefers to hunt social hymenopterans (bees, wasps, flies), spiders and grasshoppers to feed its brood.
-There are differing opinions on how much damage it can cause to bee colonies.
+Vespa velutina is of particular interest to beekeepers as it prefers to hunt social hymenoptera (bees, wasps, flies), spiders and grasshoppers to feed its brood.
+The question of how much damage it can cause to bee colonies is judged differently.
 Vespa velutina is diurnal and hunts its prey in flight.
-In front of the hives it lies in wait for the returning bees in hovering flight.
-One indication is that in late autumn, when the strength of other insect populations decreases, about 75 bees per day are captured.
+In front of the beehives, it lies in wait for the returning bees in hovering flight.
+High densities of Asian hornets can weaken colonies and even lead to colony losses.
+According to one estimate, in late autumn, when the strength of other insect populations declines, about 75 bees are preyed upon per day.

-Characteristic are the nests (diameter from 40 to 60 cm with lateral exit in high trees.
-The hornet colony consists of an average of 6,000 individuals, with only the queens hibernating.
+They are characterised by nests (40 to 60 cm in diameter with a side exit) in tall trees.
+The hornet colony consists of an average of 6,000 individuals, with only the queens overwintering.

-The Asian hornet is as harmless to healthy people as the native hornet, Vespa cabro (allergic reactions are possible).
-Both species behave peacefully and usually attack humans only when threatened.
-Particularly disturbing is the noisy flight.
+The Asian hornet is just as harmless to healthy people as the native hornet, Vespa cabro (allergic reactions are possible).
+Both species behave peacefully and normally only attack humans when threatened.
+Their noisy flight is particularly unsettling.

 Contact